goern/yo-reporting/README.md

 Set up a container image that contains all we need `make image` and run it... `make run`

+Or: install nodsjs, npm, grunt-cli and bower on your system, and `npm install && bower install && grunt serve`.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.